myagizguler/angular-universal-firebase-boilerplate/README.md

 ```

 Then deploy to firebase.
-Note: Deploying functions automatically build the ssr version into the functions/lib folder, and the browser version into the public/ folder and then moves the index.html from the public folder to the functions folder.

 ```npm
 $ firebase deploy --only functions,hosting
 ```
+Note: Deploying functions automatically pre-runs `npm run build:ssr` which builds the ssr version into the functions/lib folder and the browser version into the public/ folder, then moves the index.html from the public folder to the functions folder.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Note: Only deployed version is SEO-friendly.
-Development server uses the browser version for faster coding.
+Run `npm run fireserve` for the Universal server.
+Navigate to `http://localhost:5000/`.
+The app will not automatically reload when source files are modified.
+This command builds the universal version first by running `npm build:ssr`, then serves Firebase hosting and function by running `sudo firebase serve --only hosting,functions`.
+You might need to enter your password.